recently, now + soon

 FILMS IN DISTRIBUTION

-*My feature film What We Left Unfinished was just re-released as a limited edition Blu-Ray by Dekanalog and Vinegar Syndrome.
+*My feature film What We Left Unfinished was re-released in 2025 as a limited edition Blu-Ray by Dekanalog and Vinegar Syndrome.
 It’s streaming on Ovid for subscribers and on Docuseek for educational institutions.
 It’s also available on all major TVOD platforms.
 Contact Dekanalog for licensing or theatrical; Good Docs to book an educational or museum screening in the US/UK/AUS/NZ, and Arsenal to book screenings elsewhere.

 *The Fire This Time is now streaming on Field of Vision.